juni-b-queer/bsky-event-handlers/src/validations/README.md

 `new OrValidator([validator1, validator2, validator3]); // replace with actual validator instances`

+## Generic Validators

+### ActionTakenByUserValidator

+The `ActionTakenByUserValidator` class checks if the action (post, repost, like, follow) was done by a given user

+`new ActionTakenByUserValidator('did:plc:123');`

 ## Post validators

 ### PostedByUserValidator

 The `PostedByUserValidator` class checks if the post was made by a specific user, identified by their DID (Decentralized Identifier).

-`new PostedByUserValidator('did:user:123');`
+`new PostedByUserValidator('did:plc:123');`

 ### ReplyingToBotValidator

-The `ReplyingToBotValidator` class verifies if the post is a reply to the bot.
+The `ReplyingToBotValidator` class verifies if the post is a reply to the bot/handlerAgent.

 `new ReplyingToBotValidator();`